mlaaks/AegirSDR/README.md

 Extended support for similar SDR platforms as in our previous _coherent-rtlsdr_ project.
 This includes e.g. KrakenSDR.
 One goal is to add support for SoapySDR API.
-By agreement of all the authors, we changed the licensing from GPL3 to the MIT license.
+By agreement of all the authors, we changed the licensing from GPL3 to the MIT license, this means no more GNU Readline for the console.
 The code repository is now public, but not yet advertised anywhere.
 Still have things to fix, many things have already been fixed - the code now exits cleanly.

-The config files have now been changed to yaml syntax.
-Thus, the dependencies also include yaml-cpp, a thing that I regret.
+The config files have now been changed to yaml syntax via libyaml-dev.

-Probably I will get rid of that dependency and code a simple parser myself.
-The switch to libyaml has been made!
+We support GNU Radio (gr-Aegir), Matlab and SoapySDR (untested).
+The gr-Aegir is built separately with cmake.
+Matlab client is also compiled separately and needs to be copied to Matlab path.
+See compiling.txt

-RUNNING ON A VM IS DISCOURAGED AS IT WILL NOT SYNCHRONIZE.
+RUNNING ON A VM IS DISCOURAGED AS IT WILL NOT SYNCHRONIZE due to system timing inaccuracies.

+Once run, the program presents the user with a console where you can control parameters during runtime.
+Commands are:

+	help - does nothing
+	samplerate - change samplerate
+	status - list channels, lags and correlation magnitudes, synchronization lists - list signal channels
+	nop - do nothing
+	logs - does nothing
+	quit - exit the program
+	tuningfrequency [freq] - tune to frequencyy
+	request re - reference noise enable (calibration phase on) request rd - reference noise disable (signal acquisition phase) phase - list phasecorrections in degrees
+	tunergain - change tuner gain

 Installation instructions are as follows:

-# Get dependencies on debian:
+# Get dependencies on debian and derivatives:

 ```
 sudo apt update